iorvd/iorvd.github.io/content/posts/of-expert-trust.md

 When I was a child I was fond of reading criminal stories and detectives.
 My father had an extensive library of e-books by Agatha Christie and I read all of them many times.
-It was a long time ago and many of the plotlines perished from my memory, although there's one I remember very well and the one I keep returning to every once in while.
+It was a long time ago and many of the plotlines vanished from my memory, although there's one I remember very well and the one I keep returning to every once in while.

 In 1925, Christie published a short novel in The Blue Book Magazine called